Chinwendu Ihezuo and Charlene Meyong sign for Meizhou Hakka | Goal.com

 Chinese Women's Super League side Meizhou Hakka have completed the signings of Chinwendu Ihezuo and Charlene Meyong, Goal can exclusively report.

-Meizhou Hkk captured Nigeria international Ihezuo and Cameroon international Meyong, on a one-year deal ahead of the 2021 season.
+Meizhou Hakka captured Nigeria international Ihezuo and Cameroon international Meyong, on a one-year deal ahead of the 2021 season.

 Meyong will be moving to the Far East, following the expiration of her contract with French second-tier outfit, Angers in January.